edward-shen/MMM-pages/readme.md

   MMM-pages intentionally does not provide methods to interact with the pages.
-  This is intentional by design, as there are too many ways to interact with a Magic Mirror.
+  This is intentional by design, as there are too many ways to interact with a MagicMirror.
 [MMM-page-indicator][page indicator] does provide a way to click on the circles to change pages, but this requires the ability to click or tap on the circles itself.
 If no other method is available, MMM-pages provides an automatic rotation feature.